 In most states, the marriage license application doesn't ask the new name question, but if you're in one that does, it's decision time.

-The new name slot on your marriage certificate gives you the choice to change your name, today, tomorrow, or 10 years later.
-It's nonbinding.
+The new name slot on your marriage certificate gives you the choice to change your name—today, tomorrow, or many years later.
+But it's nonbinding.

 Nine times out of ten, it's your maiden name.
-Birth surname for the fellas.
+(Birth surname for men.)

 I was told my new name takes effect upon marriage